PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-03-21-universal-deb-usage.md

 1. Install the `binutils` package and download the target .deb package.
 2. Run `ar xv` against your .deb file

-1. Install the `binutils` package and download the target .deb package.

     ```bash
     > ar xv ./edge.deb
     x - debian-binary